 Great Dane Mastiff Mix puppies are commonly healthy, some might be inclined to some of these issues so it is essential to keep up with regular veterinary checkups.
 Some of the more common health problems Daniffs go through include:

 - Heart issues

 Great Dane Mastiff Mix price:

-Just like with other characteristics of the Daniff cross, the Great Dane Mastiff mix lifespan and any inheritable health problems will depend on the genetics he takes over from his parent breeds.
-Depends on his parent breeds, the Daniff life expectancy is going to be short, usually around 6-10 years, which is unfortunately pretty normal for big breed dogs.
+Just like with other characteristics of the Daniff cross, the Great Dane and mastiff mix lifespan, and any inheritable health problems will depend on the genetics he takes over from his parent breeds.
+Depending on his parent breeds, the Daniff life expectancy is going to be short, usually around 6-10 years, which is unfortunately pretty normal for big breed dogs.

 Great Dane Mastiff Mix weight:

 They can weigh from 115 pounds to approximately190 pounds, depending on the gender of the puppies and the sizes of the parents.